-Torrone di Cremona is a traditional nougat that can be found in many regions throughout Italy, Spain, and France thanks to the Arabs.
+Torrone di Cremona is a traditional nougat found in many regions throughout Italy, Spain, and France, thanks to the Arabs.

 There is no doubt that the version made in Cremona is the most famous.

 3 oz. sugar

 Three egg whites

 1 cup shelled hazelnuts, lightly toasted

 3 oz.
 Candied orange and citron, or 1 1/2 oz. pistachio nuts

 large wafer sheets

 How to make the Torrone – Nougat:

 Cook the honey in a double boiler for about 1-1/2 hours, stirring constantly.
 Cook the sugar and water until it reaches the hard-ball stage.
 Whip the egg whites till stiffened and fold them into the honey.
 When the mixture is a foamy mass, add the cooked sugar and continue mixing until the mixture begins to harden.
 Add the almonds, hazelnuts, candied fruit, and grated peel of two lemons, mixing thoroughly.